All posts by risto

 • Program must be logically identical to the given algorithm

-• Don’t change the variable naming or the program structure.
+• Don’t change the variable naming or the program structure

-Download task 1 basecode: [et] [en]
+Download task 1 starter code: [et] [en]

 Algorithm